Ride Difficulty Rating – Intermediate

 This delightful ride through the rolling foothills south of Calgary is a ‘must do’ ride on a calm day in spring, summer or fall.
 Generally, the traffic volume on these roads is light.
 We have cycled this route many times and only encountered a dozen or so vehicles.
 One does, however, need to be cautious because on one occasion we ran across a very irate driver of a large truck.
 Luckily he was only throwing insults, not anything tangible!

-This ride is very popular with the bike club crowd and at just over 50 km’s it can be done in a morning so that you are back home for your afternoon lunch and coffee.
+This ride is very popular with the road cycling club crowd and motorcycle groups and at just over 50 km’s it can be done in a morning so that you are back home for your afternoon lunch and coffee.
 There are some challenging hill climbs and thrilling descents on this route and thus we rate it as an intermediate ride.
 We recommend doing this ride in a counterclockwise direction, at least for your first kick at this route.
 That way the maximum uphill grade you encounter will be 5.7 % and will be in the first third of the ride.
 Then there is a thrilling descent with a scenic west mountain view , followed by a flat section to allow your legs to recover before hitting the next section of hill climbs and descents.

 This is one of our favourite rides and we highly recommend it.